edswafford/RacingSimFFBTuner/docs/Detailed Design/Value Objects/Value Objects Analysis and Design.md

 ## Purpose

-This document provides a comprehensive analysis of all value objects identified from the legacy MarvinsAIRA codebase at `C:\dev\FFB\SimRacing\SimRacingFFB`.
+This document provides a comprehensive analysis of all value objects identified from the legacy MarvinsAIRA codebase at [https://github.com/edswafford/SimRacingFFB](https://github.com/edswafford/SimRacingFFB).
 The analysis serves as the foundation for implementing value objects in the refactored RacingSimFFBTuner application using Test-Driven Development (TDD).

 **Important:** The Domain layer must never contain anything specific to a particular racing simulator.
 All value objects in this document are generic and can be used with any racing simulator (iRacing, Assetto Corsa, Automobilista, etc.).
 References to "iRacing" appear only when describing the legacy codebase.